AT4: Projectiles

 Extended range (ER) – Anti-armor version with HEAT warhead.
 Range is extended from 300 to 600 m, with increased penetration up to 46 cm of RHA.
 These major improvements add only about 2 kilograms of mass, despite being CS models.

 High explosive (HE) – High explosive anti-personnel weapon that can be set for impact or air-burst detonation, with an effective range up to 1000 m.

 Variants

+M136 AT4

-M136 AT4 – American version with modified launch tube bumpers, sights, and slings.
+American version with modified launch tube bumpers, sights, and slings.
 The M136 AT4 is no longer in production for the U.S. Army and has been replaced by the M136A1 AT4 Confined Space Reduced Sensitivity (CS RS).

+M136A1 AT4CS-RS

-M136A1 AT4CS-RS – American variant with a unique bi-metal warhead design, specially developed to maximize behind-armor effects for higher kill probability.
+American variant with a unique bi-metal warhead design, specially developed to maximize behind-armor effects for higher kill probability.
 The weapon is capable of firing from confined spaces (CS) and features a reduced sensitivity (RS) explosive, with penetration capabilities of up to 500mm of armor.
 Its effective range is 20–300 m.

-XM919 Individual Assault Weapon (also known as AT4CS TW) – American future variant, to enter service in 2025, and be delivered by 2029 for USD $500 million.
+XM919 Individual Assault Weapon

+American future variant (also known as AT4CS TW), to enter service in 2025, and be delivered by 2029 for USD $500 million.